Rumbelstilzchen/Monitoring/README.md

 ### Disclaimer
 **Warning:**
-Please note that you are responsible to operate this program and comply with regulations imposed on you by other Website providers (such as the DWD website being polled)
+Please note that you are responsible to operate this program and comply with regulations imposed on you by other Website providers (such as e.g. the DWD website being polled)

 Therefore, the author does not provide any guarantee or warranty concerning to correctness, functionality or performance and does not accept any liability for damage caused by this module, examples or mentioned information.

    **Thus, use it on your own risk!**